eloots/Pi-Akka-Cluster/README.md

 ## Running 64-bit Ubuntu

 Ubuntu has a 64-bit ARM version with built-in cloud-init support.
-The `akka-pi-os-dhcp-64.yml` cloud-init file has the required modifications to flash a card for that version of the OS on ARM.
+As such, you can flash 64-bit capable boards (Raspberry Pi 3 or 4) with this operating system.
+The `akka-pi-os-dhcp-64.yml` cloud-init file has the required modifications to flash a card for that version of the OS on ARM, with the most important difference with the `akka-pi-os-dhcp-32.yml` being a 64-bit binary for the installation progress tracker.

 This has been verified on a RPi4.
 A slightly modified version of the Hypriot flash utility is required though.

 ```
 flash -n node-1 -u akka-pi-os-dhcp-64.yml \\n   http://cdimage.ubuntu.com/releases/20.04/release/ubuntu-20.04.2-preinstalled-server-arm64+raspi.img.xz